Ron Paul: Political party identification

 Throughout his entire tenure in Congress, Paul has represented his district as a member of the Republican Party; however, he has frequently taken positions in direct opposition to the other members and the leadership of the party, and he has sometimes publicly questioned whether he really belonged in the party.
 Paul voted for Dwight D. Eisenhower for president in 1956 when he was 21 years old.
 He had been a lifelong supporter of the Republican Party by the time he entered politics in the mid-1970s.
 He was one of the first elected officials in the nation to support Ronald Reagan's presidential campaign, and he actively campaigned for Reagan in 1976 and 1980.
 After Reagan's election in 1980, Paul quickly became disillusioned with the Reagan administration's policies.
 He later recalled being the only Republican to vote against Reagan budget proposals in 1981, aghast that "in 1977, Jimmy Carter proposed a budget with a $38 billion deficit, and every Republican in the House voted against it.
 In 1981, Reagan proposed a budget with a $45 billion deficit—which turned out to be $113 billion—and Republicans were cheering his great victory.
 They were living in a storybook land."
 He expressed his disgust with the political culture of both major parties in a speech delivered in 1984 upon resigning from the House of Representatives to prepare for a (failed) run for the Senate, and he eventually apologized to his libertarian friends for having supported Reagan.

-By 1987, Paul was ready to sever all ties to the Republican Party, as he explained in a blistering resignation letter: "Since [1981] Ronald Reagan and the Republican Party have given us skyrocketing deficits, and astoundingly a doubled national debt.
+By 1987, Paul was ready to sever all ties to the Republican Party, as he explained in his resignation letter: "Since [1981] Ronald Reagan and the Republican Party have given us skyrocketing deficits, and astoundingly a doubled national debt.
 How is it that the party of balanced budgets, with control of the White House and Senate, accumulated red ink greater than all previous administrations put together? ...
 There is no credibility left for the Republican Party as a force to reduce the size of government.
 That is the message of the Reagan years."
 A month later, he announced he would seek the 1988 Libertarian Party nomination for president.
 During the 1988 campaign, Paul called Reagan "a dramatic failure" and complained that "Reagan's record is disgraceful.
 He starts wars, breaks the law, supplies terrorists with guns made at taxpayers' expense and lies about it to the American people."
 Paul predicted that "the Republicans are on their way out as a major party," and he said that, although registered as a Republican, he had always been a libertarian at heart.